 From 1 school and 0 role models, the organization has spread to 27 schools with more than 100 role models in higher education, since it started working.
 The activities include:

-- Tie up with Government – Official permissions from the government departments, principals to conduct awareness sessions in targeted govt. school.
+1. Tie up with government – Official permissions from government departments and school principals to conduct awareness sessions in targeted government schools.

-- Awareness sessions in schools – supported with 45 minute motivational talk, posters, games and an higher education friend appointed by the organization.
-Follow up of students is done through revisits in schools, and calling up students over phone and posting letters aimed at motivating students to attend summer camp during April and May and prepare for various entrance examinations.
+2. Awareness sessions in schools – A session includes amotivational talk, posters, games and an higher education friend appointed by the organisation.
+Follow up of students is done through revisits in schools,calling up students over phone and sending letters aimed at motivating students to attend summer camp during April and May to prepare for various entrance examinations.

-- Summer Camps – Accompanied with extracurricular activities, motivational talks and parents and individual counselling.
-Preparation for summer camps, finalizing the list of interested students from the area, allocation of centres and taking permissions from respective schools for rooms and hostels.
-Selecting teachers for coaching during summer camp, mix of local teachers and students volunteers across country.
+3. Summer Camps – Accompanied with extracurricular activities, motivational talks and counselling of parents and individuals.
+Preparation for summer camps, finalising the list of interested students from the area, allocation of centres and taking permissions from